Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

-In practice, the photon flux at the dark port is remarkably low, making continuous measurement of power infeasible.
-Thus, the actual observable is the total number of photons emitted from the dark port over a long integration time, \( N = T_{\rm int} \dot{n}(t) \).
-The expectation and variance of the total photon number is given by:
+Due to extremely low photon flux at the dark port, continuous power measurement is impractical, and the measurable quantity is total photon number \( n_{\rm tot} = T_{\rm int}\dot{n}(t) \) that reach the dart port over integration time \(T_{\rm int}\).
+The expectation and variance of photon number are: